maxwelljmckee/no-dux/README.md

 const { sensitiveThing1, sensitiveThing2, ...rest } = complexObject;
 useAutosave('blacklistExample', rest);
 ```
-Okay this isn't terrible, but supposing you have a scenario need to use multiple object destructuring statements, you can see how it does not scale super well.
+Okay this isn't terrible, but supposing you have a scenario need to use multiple object destructuring statements, you can see how the pattern clutters your code as it scales.
 Here's what it looks like using blacklist:
 ```js
 useAutosave('blacklistExample', {...complexObject1, ...complexObject2 }, ['sensitiveThing1', 'sensitiveThing2', 'sensitiveThing3'])
 ```